ryym/vim-riot/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)

-This is a Vim plugin to provide syntax highlighting and indenting for [Riot.js] custom tags.
-[Riot custom tag] contains HTML, CSS and JS in it.
+This is a Vim plugin to provide syntax highlighting and indentation for [Riot.js] custom tags.
+[Riot custom tag] contains HTML, CSS and JS in a single file.
-The implementation is based on [vim-jsx].
+The implementation of the indent file is based on [vim-jsx].

 Note that [vim-javascript] is required to use this plugin.